OWIS Logo

 As the frequently-quoted saying goes, “I hear and I forget.
 I see and I remember.
 I do and I understand.”
 Experiential learning allows students to shift their mindset when it comes to their academic progress.
 They discover that the point of going to school and being part of a classroom is not to memorise facts and figures.
 They realise that the purpose of their educational journey is to continuously grow, develop and make connections to the world around them.
 Experiential learning not only focuses on acquiring knowledge, but it also prioritises character development, problem-solving and deeper levels of learning.

 At One World International School, experiential and inquiry-based learning are at the centre of our curriculum.
 We believe that experiential learning allows students to remain at the centre of the learning process.
-We have seen firsthand the numerous benefits that students enjoy when they receive an education that is rooted in inquiry and first-hand experience.
+We have seen first-hand the numerous benefits that students enjoy when they receive an education that is rooted in inquiry and first-hand experience.

 For more information about experiential learning at OWIS, contact us today.